 "I want to feel better and stop feeling like this"

 I have worked as an “Approved Therapist” registered with Anxiety UK which has been working since 1970 to provide help across a wide range of anxiety conditions.
-I hold extensive experience of working with both anxiety and depression, including where clients experience an increase in suicidal thoughts.
+I hold extensive experience of providing counselling for anxiety, depression and stress.
+This including where clients experience an increase in suicidal thoughts.

-Research has shown that both conditions respond well to Counselling, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Psychotherapy; all of which I use within my practice.
+Research has shown that anxiety, depression and stress respond well to Counselling, Cognitive Behavioural Therapy (CBT), Acceptance and Commitment Therapy (ACT) and Psychotherapy.
+I use all of these approaches along with other ways of working within my practice.

 Essentially, anxiety is the body's natural response to prepare us for those actions necessary to remain safe from a threatening situation.
 The threat may be real, predicted or imagined.